jonreynolburce25/Introduction_card/introduction.md

 # 👋 Hello!
 My name is **Jon Reynol Burce!**

-I'm so excited to learn more about **GitHub, Git, and programming languages** — but I know I’ll probably crash out in the middle of my late-night debugging sessions.
+I'm so excited to learn more about **GitHub, Git, and programming languages** — but I know I’ll probably crash out in the middle of my late-night debugging sessions or even find myself questioning why I pursued this career (hopefully not🙂).
 However, this will help me improve myself every single day in my tech career. 🚀

 ## 🎯 About Me